-- (a) The principal shall have authority to impose short-term suspension on a student who willfully engages in conduct that violates a provision of the Code of Student Conduct authorizing short-term suspension. - (b) If a student's short-term suspensions accumulate to more than ten days in a semester, to the extent the principal has not already done so, he or she shall invoke the mechanisms provided for in the applicable Safe Schools Plan adopted pursuant to G.S.
-115C-105.47(b)(5) and (b)(6).

-- (c) A student subject to short-term suspension shall be provided: - (1) the opportunity to take textbooks home for the duration of the suspension; - (2) upon request, the right to receive all missed assignments and, to the extent practicable, the materials distributed to students in connection with the assignment; and - (3) the opportunity to take any quarterly, semester, or grading period examinations missed during the suspension period.
+- (a) The principal shall have authority to impose short-term suspension on a student who willfully engages in conduct that violates a provision of the Code of Student Conduct authorizing short-term suspension. - (b) If a student's short-term suspensions accumulate to more than 10 days in a semester, to the extent the principal has not already done so, he or she shall invoke the mechanisms provided for in the applicable safe schools plan adopted pursuant to G.S.
+115C-105.47(b)(5) and (b)(6). - (c) A student subject to short-term suspension shall be provided the following: - (1) The opportunity to take textbooks home for the duration of the suspension. - (2) Upon request, the right to receive all missed assignments and, to the extent practicable, the materials distributed to students in connection with the assignment. - (3) The opportunity to take any quarterly, semester, or grading period examinations missed during the suspension period.